|AN OPEN LETTER

 the Western World, you’ve lost a year, but your books will be in better shape.
 If I do OK, you’ll

 have something to think about, and your books will be in better shape.
 If I accomplish anything

 at all, you’ll have that, and your books will be in better shape.
 Whether you’re strictly

 accountable to your investors or trying to satisfy your customers’ needs, or both, it can’t hurt to

 improve the balance sheet.

-Naturally, the question emerges, if I were placed in that high and high
+Naturally, the question emerges, if I were placed in that high and highly respected position, what

 SO HERE’S THE DEAL